New York State trooper speaks to physical/mental wellness on the job

 In October alone, there have been 21 shootings in Rochester, 2 of those were homicides.

 In early October, a tragic incident at Family Dollar on West Main.
-911 reports of a man holding a manager at gunpoint.
-Police describe the situation as walking into an armed robbery in progress.
+911 reported of a man holding a manager at gunpoint.
+Police described the situation as walking into an armed robbery in progress.

 News 8’s Eriketa Cost spoke to O’Donnell about how these events affect overall wellness on the job.